freakingid/content-scheduler-2/readme.txt

 3. Scheduling content expiration uses a small, unobtrusive box on your Post and Pages edit screens.

 == Changelog ==

+= 2.0.6 =
+* UPDATE: Reorganize based on WordPress Plugin Boilerplate and prepare to add unit testing.

 = 2.0.5 =
 * FIX: Keep DatePicker call out of head if DatePicker disabled; Fixes JS error;